 3. Faster Deliveries

 Speed is of the essence when it comes to deliveries.
 And many costs associated with them, from salaries to fuel, are currently on the rise.
 While no company would want their drivers to break the speed limit, they can definitely reward faster operations.
-For example, drivers can use a route planner app with GPS technology to select the fastest routes, and can be rewarded for their efforts in order to focus their energies on providing a timely service.
+For example, drivers can use delivery route optimization software with GPS technology to select the fastest routes, and can be rewarded for their efforts in order to focus their energies on providing a timely service.
 For customer-centric companies, rewarding speedy deliveries provides a clear win-win scenario.
 On the one hand, it gives customers a swift delivery experience, while on the other hand, it focuses on the fleet’s efficient use of time.

 While not all incentives are relevant to every type of business and their compensation structure, the subject of driver rewards and improving fleet and driver efficiency is something that needs to be carefully managed through better fleet management .
 Depending on the type of goods or services delivered, you need to take into account the volume of orders, the distances covered, and the population density in a specific region.
 Drivers are one of the most crucial pieces in the delivery ecosystem.
 What’s more, they’re often the face of a brand in front of the final customer.
 The bottom-line is that companies need to make sure that their fleet is motivated, efficient and goal-oriented, providing your customers with exceptional experiences that fuel loyalty.